-Make a Good First Impression.
+Make a Good First Impression

 You only have one chance to make a first impression, so make it a good one.
 The way people perceive you when they first meet you will last quite a while.
 Remember that changing a negative opinion is much more difficult than maintaining a good one.
 Gather clues during your interview and ask any specific questions (start time, dress code, etc.) to HR before you start.

 Always show up for work on time.
 Not doing so can slow down business and create animosity because you have held up a project or appear to be slacking.
 If you see a pattern in getting to the office five minutes late, set your clock for five or ten minutes earlier.
 If you do encounter a rare late day, let someone in your office know when they can expect you in.

-Be Respectful of Others.
+Be Respectful of Others

-Whether you work in a private office, have a desk in a maze of cubicles, or sit in an open office with dozens of coworkers, you should respect everyone else.
+Whether you work in a private office, have a desk in a maze of cubicles, or sit in an open office with dozens of co-workers, you should respect everyone else.
 If everyone does this, you'll find that there is very little drama that adds stress to a busy workday.